 I picked up treats at WalMart in the Pet Care aisle and made the tug toy.

-The PEDIGREE® Marrobone® Mini Beef Flavor Dog Snacks are a good size to put in a rubber food puzzle toy.
+The PEDIGREE® Marrobone® Mini Beef Flavor Dog Snacks are a perfect size to put in a rubber food puzzle toy.
 You can also hide one under the snowman’s hat.
 I like that they are made in the USA and Canada.

 I also picked up a special treat for Franny: a large PEDIGREE® JUMBONE™.

-Franny was so excited, she didn’t even wait for the okay to start chewing.
+Franny was so excited, and she didn’t even wait for the okay to start chewing.
 Darla, however, worked really hard and maintained self-control.

 Franny loved her decadent treat!

 I’d love to know what you’re giving your dog for the holidays or “just because!”
 You can find some great ideas here.
-If you need small gifts or stocking stuffers, Walmart has a fun holiday stocking solver!

 Thanks to Alice for the great photos!